Michael Martin appointed as new CEO of St Kitts and Nevis Citizenship by Investment Unit

 He holds a graduate diploma from the International Compliance Association and Manchester Business School, a certificate in International Trust Management from the Society of Trust and Estate Practitioners and a certificate in Managing Financial Services from the University of the West Indies.

-St Kitts and Nevis Citizenship by Investment programme was founded in 1984 and remains one of the most sought-after programmes of its kind in the world.
-The programme continues to be one of the most awarded, having taken the top spot in the CBI Index, a comprehensive ranking system that evaluates operational citizenship by investment programmes around the world.
+The St Kitts and Nevis citizenship by investment programme was founded in 1984 and remains one of the most sought-after programmes of its kind in the world.
+The programme continues to be one of the most awarded, having taken top spot in the CBI Index, a comprehensive ranking system that evaluates operational citizenship by investment programmes around the world.

-St Kitts and Nevis programme continues to be underpinned by a strong multi-layered due diligence process in partnership with top due diligence firms from the United Kingdom and the United States.
+The St Kitts and Nevis programme continues to be underpinned by strong multi-layered due diligence process in partnership with top due diligence firms from the United Kingdom and the United States.